fooker/concess/readme.md

 > :warning: **Early Development:** This is not production ready, yet.
 Do not use it for anything important.

 ## Introduction
-`concess` is a over-simplified, featherweight, open-source and easy-to-use authentication and authorization server.
+`concess` is an over-simplified, featherweight, open-source and easy-to-use authentication and authorization server.
 It mimics a variety of authentication protocols while managing users in a simple list of files.

 All data used and processed by `concess` is stored in a single directory containing a human-readable YAML file for every user.